by Jonas E. Alexis

-Singer continues to say that the “Nazi ‘euthanasia’ program was not ‘euthanasia’ at all.
-It did not seek to provide a good death for human beings who were leading a miserable life.
+The singer continues to say that the “Nazi euthanasia program was not ‘euthanasia’ at all.
+It did not seek to provide a good death for human beings who were leading miserable life.
 It was aimed at improving the quality of the Volk and eliminating the burden of caring for ‘social ballast’ and feeding ‘useless mouths.’”

 One needn’t be an intellectual or logician to realize that Singer is not making any sense at all.
 It is bad when Nazis advocate euthanasia, but good when Singer does the same thing.
 In fact, he gets tenured for doing so at Princeton.

 Singer’s entire philosophical project got a death blowback in 1999 when his own mother, “who was once an intellectually active and vibrant woman,” became ill with Alzheimer’s disease.
 The disease had such a devastating effect on his mother that she could no longer recognize him or other members of the family at all.

 Well, according to Singer’s own philosophy, she had to die.
 According to Michael Specter of the New Yorker, she was